rileyschenck/website/_posts/2023-07-07-Tucker-GPT.md

 >They're the party of neurotic, personally unsatisfied White ladies who live in the suburbs.
 You know, the pretty little signs you see in the lawns of affluent neighborhoods telling you how the people who live inside love BLM and support Tony Fauci?
 That's the real Democratic Party.

-I found that when asking Chat GPT to immitate the tone and language of the angriest pices of context, the output can sometimes be extremely critical towards certain subjects that Carlson rarely criticizes, such as white men, Russia, and January 6 rioters.
+I found that when asking Chat GPT to imitate the tone and language of the angriest pieces of context, the output can sometimes be extremely critical towards certain subjects that Carlson rarely criticizes, such as white men, Russia, and January 6 rioters.
 Carlson commonly uses sarcasm and hyperbole when creating straw men of what he tells his viewers that liberals say and think, so it's not surprising that the angriest pieces of context about white men in the transcripts are examples of Carlson pretending to be a fictional, radical liberal ranting about how white men are an existential threat to society, and the degree of venom and anger in the output (see final screenshots below) shows just how vitriolic his messaging is on issues of race as he nurtures deep-seated racial anxieties among his viewers.

 More examples of angry Tucker Carlson: